 Like with using coconut oil for tanning, experts do not recommend using baby oil in the sun.
 In fact, they advise against it, as well as tanning altogether.

-“Using baby oil for tanning is a big no-no,” says Dr. Harris.
+“Using baby oil for tanning is a big no-no,” confirms Dr. Harris.
 On its own, “Baby oil does not contain any SPF that is needed to protect your skin against harmful UVA and UVB rays.
 It allows the UV rays to deeply penetrate the skin, which can cause severe sunburn and skin damage.”

 “As a matter of fact, tanning itself is not healthy or safe for your skin,” Dr. Harris adds.
 Baby oil has the exact opposite effect as sunscreen.
 SPF products protect your skin from sun damage by blocking harmful rays, while baby oil welcomes these rays with open arms.